adamrudolf-becube/cpp-cheatsheet/README.md

 You can also pass it by reference, and if you can, by all means, do that.
 But if the referenced object has ended its lifetime, using the reference might cause problems, so references are still somewhat bound to scopes.

 Moving means relabelling the owner without actually touching the object, and this can be achieved by pointers.
+See more about it at the section about [move semantics](#move-semantics).

-So use pointers if another scope needs to access exactly the same object, but not a copy of it.
+So use pointers if another scope needs to access exactly the same object, but not a copy of it, and you cannot use references, because they are still too restricted by the scope.

-**You need polymorphism**
+**When you need polymorphism**

 If you need polymorphic behaviour, you need pointers.